nyboer/M4L-GamePad/README.md

 ## Supported Controllers

 I've tested with Playstation 3 Six Axes and Logitech Dual Action controllers.
+More controllers will be added in the future.
+I will need help getting controller profiles created!